Taking time off from your business is a MUST!

-This past December, I become a momma to a beautiful 7 pound 11 ounce baby girl.
+In December 2017, I become a momma to a beautiful 7 pound 11 ounce baby girl.
 I knew early on in my pregnancy I would want to take as much time off as I could to spend with baby Charlotte and navigate the waters of motherhood with no added work stress.

 At 36 weeks, I photographed my last wedding.
 As soon as I delivered the wedding gallery to my Bride, my auto responder on my email went up, and I started my maternity leave.
 My Brides knew early on that I would be on maternity leave shortly before Thanksgiving until the beginning of March.
 I was slightly concerned what they would think with that much time off, but I made sure to have plenty of touchpoints letting them know of the extended time away.
 And every single couple told me to enjoy that time with my baby!